firefly-cpp/AST-Monitor/README.md

 * **A platform with fixing straps** that securely attach to your bicycle, ensuring a seamless training experience. 🚲🔒
 * **The powerful Raspberry Pi 4 Model B micro-controller**, powered by the dynamic Raspbian OS. 💻
-* **A five-inch LCD touch screen display**, allowing the interaction with AST-Monitor during the training. ✨🖥️
+* **A five-inch LCD touchscreen display**, allowing the interaction with AST-Monitor during the training. ✨🖥️
 * **Equipped with a USB ANT+ stick**, AST-Monitor captures the heartbeat of your training, providing crucial data for your journey to greatness. 📡
 * **Adafruit's Ultimate GPS HAT module** joins the lineup, empowering you with location information and paving the way for GPS integration (coming soon!). 🌐🛰️